ssangx/NeuralRelighting/README.md

 ## Contact

-I am still prepare the data and code for relighting under point lights and arbitrary environments, but it will still take some time to do that since I need to focus on my work :(.
+I am still preparing the data and code for relighting under point lights and arbitrary environments, but it will still take some time to do that since I need to focus on my work :(.
 If you need the code and data immediately, please feel free to contact me by email, I can send you the experiment codes for current use.
 Thanks.